The History of Nyngan

 A number of houses and buildings from Canonba were moved and re-erected in Nyngan.
 Today the only reminders of the township are a small graveyard and a large boulder bearing a plaque to mark the site of Canonba.

 The Municipality of Nyngan was proclaimed on February 17, 1891 with Nyngan having a population of 1355, and in 1906 the Bogan Shire was incorporated.
-The Bogan Shire Council and the Nyngan Municipal Council amalgamated with each other 1972.
+The Bogan Shire Council and the Nyngan Municipal Council amalgamated in 1972.

 In 1983, Nyngan celebrated its centenary year with the unveiling of the Centenary Fountain.